dentarg/auth0-blog/_posts/2016-08-09-creating-your-first-elm-app-part-2.markdown

 At the bottom of our `view` function, we'll add a `div` with a heading and our `protectedQuoteView`.

-Check it out in the browser--our app is almost finished!
+Check it out in the browser—our app is almost finished!

 ### Persisting Logins with Local Storage